elailai94/HornetQ-Test/README.md

 This repository contains a collection of scripts to test the performance and scalability of HornetQ.
 They are written entirely in Java.

 ### Execution
-In a terminal window, start the HornetQ standalone server by running:
+In one terminal window, start the HornetQ standalone server by running:
 ```Bash
 cd bin
 ./run.sh